dlozanob/My-Notes/SAA-C03.md

 > [!Note]
 >
 > One of them is gonna be active as the other remains there standby.
-But you can use it so both of them do clusterin and load balancing together, so that both servers are active all the time -> *Active Active Cluster*
+But you can use it so both of them do clustering and load balancing together, so that both servers are active all the time -> *Active Active Cluster*

 **Standby Instances:**
 - Multiple servers (instances)